foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-3.md

 - In Mod Organizer 2, double-click **SSE Engine Fixes** in your mod order.
 - Switch to the **Text Files** tab.

 Configuration files for mods will show up in one of two tabs in Mod Organizer 2: Most have the **INI** file extension and will show up in the **INI Files** tab.
-While MO2 can also read **TOML** files, they will show up in the **Text Files** tab instead.
-Functionally, this makes no difference, they can be viewed and edited through the MO2 UI, but it may be confusing at first.
+While MO2 can also read **TOML** files, those will show up in the **Text Files** tab instead.
+Functionally, this makes no difference, they can be viewed and edited through the MO2 UI just the same, but it may be confusing at first.

 - Select the `SKSE\Plugins\EngineFixes.toml` in the list on the left.
 This is the primary config file for SSE Engine Fixes.